ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 ### Storage

-Use one of these two standard solutions for artifact and log storage during the development process:
+Use one of these two standard solutions for artifact and log storage during the development process, depending on your use case:

-* POSIX-compliant network file storage (like AWS and EFS): This approach is useful when you want to have artifacts or dependencies accessible across different nodes in an interactive fashion.
+* POSIX-compliant network file storage (like AWS and EFS): This approach is useful when you want to have artifacts or dependencies accessible across different nodes with low latency.
 For example, experiment logs of different models trained on different Ray tasks.
 * Cloud storage (like AWS S3 or GCP GS): This approach is useful for large artifacts or datasets that you need to access with high throughput.

+Ray's AI libraries such as Ray Data, Ray Train, and Ray Tune come with out-of-the-box capabilities to read and write from cloud storage and local/networked storage.
 ### Driver script

 Run the main (driver) script on the head node of the cluster.
 Ray Core and library programs often assume that the driver is located on the head node and take advantage of the local storage.
 For example, Ray Tune will by default generate log files on the head node.